FPGA-Research-Manchester/OrkhestraFPGAStream/README.md

 ## How does it work?

 More info on the how the data is mapped to the interface can be found [here](./docs/README.md).

+## How to use the source?

+The documentation for this project is created using [CMake](https://cmake.org/cmake/help/latest/guide/tutorial/index.html) with [Doxygen](https://www.doxygen.nl/manual/starting.html).
+To turn the documentation build option on you need to change the main [CMakeLists.txt](./CMakeLists.txt) file and then you can find the output in the build directory under the *doc_doxygen* folder.

+Formatting is done according to the clang-tidy options you can find [here](./.clang-tidy).

+Testing for this code is done using [googletest](https://github.com/google/googletest) and is automatically downloaded when the code is built with testing options turned on.